skiffos/SkiffOS/README.md

 Example: Odroid XU4
 ==================

-As an example, here's how to build SkiffOS for the ODROID XUr.
+As an example, here's how to build SkiffOS for the ODROID XU4.

 Set the config setting `SKIFF_CONFIG` and the workspace `SKIFF_WORKSPACE` and kick off the build: